WhaleAnchor/README-Generator/README.md

 This is the command to run tests:

 ```
-npm test
+there is no test :(
 ```
 <p align="right">(<a href="#top">back to top</a>)</p>

 ## Contributing
-dont contribute
+If you would like to contribute to the repo, please submit a pull request, or just contact me.
 <p align="right">(<a href="#top">back to top</a>)</p>

 ## Future Development
-future dev
+Not as of yet, but if you have any suggestions, please email me!
 <p align="right">(<a href="#top">back to top</a>)</p>

 ## Contact
 Any questions or concerns, don't hesitate to contact me at andrewsungwoochoi@gmail.com.
-You can look at more of my work here [https://github.com/whaleanchor](https://github.com/whaleanchor/).
+You can look at more of my work here [https://github.com/WhaleAnchor](https://github.com/WhaleAnchor/).
 <p align="right">(<a href="#top">back to top</a>)</p>